ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Deleting file shares and mount targets with the API
 {: #delete-share-targets-api}

-Before you can delete a file share, make sure that all mount targets that belong to the file share are [deleted](#delete-mount-target-api).
-The file share must be in a `stable` or `failed` state (that is, when provisioning fails).

-If the file share is configured for replication, you must take extra steps.
-For more information, see [Deleting a replica file share](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-delete-replicas).
+Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-api).
+Also, if the file share has a replica file share, you must remove the replication relationship.
+For more information, see [Remove the replication relationship with the API](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-remove-replication-api).
-{: note}

 #### Deleting mount target of a file share with the API
 {: #delete-mount-target-api}

 Make a `DELETE /shares/{share_ID}/mount_targets/{target_id}` call to delete a mount target of a file share.
 The file share must be in a `stable` state.
 A file share cannot be deleted, if an existing mount target is associated with that file share or if replica operations are in progress.

 See the following example.